DanielTakeshi/Paper_Notes/deep_learning/Unrolled_Generative_Adversarial_Networks.md

 ## Experiments

-- Another contribution of their paper is to present a different evaluation metric.
+- Another contribution of their paper is to present alternative evaluation metrics.
 They correctly point out that with normal GANs, mode collapse might actually make images more *realistic* to humans and thus by the human evaluation metric we actually **overrate** this GAN.